Table Of Contents:

 2 Factor Authentication

-2FA is an additional layer of security which prevents data being accessed by someone pretending to be you.
+2FA is an additional layer of security which prevents being accessed by someone pretending to be you.
 This can be in the form of a text message being sent containing a code that needs to be entered into a computer, along with the password, before it will allow entry.

-- Above all, use a password!
+- Above all, actually use a password!

 - Don’t use names of family members, pets or your favourite football team

-- Your email address or name
+- Steer clear of your email address or your actual name

 Surely in the current climate, when we’re hearing reports of large-scale data breaches almost every day, should individuals not be taking responsibility for their own information security standards?

-If the events of the weekend have reminded us of anything at all, it’s that information security needs to be lived and breathed.
+If the events of the weekend have reminded us of anything at all, it’s that information_security”>information security needs to be lived and breathed.
 Infosec needs to be a culture that’s second nature and a shared responsibility.
 Not a hindrance to your day to day life, that should be blamed on another department if it all goes wrong.